AMaheshVardhan/Password-Manager-using-tkinter/README.md

-# Password-Manager-using-tkinter
+## Password Manager

-The Password Manager is a Python application with a Tkinter GUI that generates secure passwords and saves website login details to a text file.
-It provides a user-friendly interface to easily manage passwords, ensuring stronger security for online accounts.
+This is a password manager application built using Python and Tkinter.
+It allows you to generate random passwords and store website login details in a text file.

+## Features

+Generate secure random passwords with letters, numbers, and symbols.
+Save website login details (website URL, email/username, and password) securely.

+## How to Use
+Clone the repository or download the code files.
+Make sure you have Python installed on your system.
+Install the required dependencies using the following command: pip install pyperclip

+Run the password manager application using the following command:

+python password_manager.py

+## Contributing
+Contributions to this project are welcome.
+If you find any bugs or want to suggest improvements, feel free to create an issue or submit a pull request.